emer/gosl/README.md

     -keep
     	keep temporary converted versions of the source files, for debugging

+Note: any existing `.go` files in the output directory will be removed prior to processing, because the entire directory is built to establish all the types, which might be distributed across multiple files.
+Any existing `.hlsl` files with the same filenames as those extracted from the `.go` files will be overwritten.
+Otherwise, you can maintain other custom `.hlsl` files in the `shaders` directory, although it is recommended to treat the entire directory as automatically generated, to avoid any issues.

+`gosl` path args can include filenames, directory names, or Go package paths (e.g., `github.com/goki/mat32/fastexp.go` loads just that file from the given package) -- files without any `//gosl:` comment directives will be skipped up front before any expensive processing, so it is not a problem to specify entire directories where only some files are relevant.
+Also, you can specify a particular file from a directory, then the entire directory, to ensure that a particular file from that directory appears first -- otherwise alphabetical order is used.  `gosl` ensures that only one copy of each file is included.

 Any `struct` types encountered will be checked for 16-byte alignment of sub-types and overall sizes as an even multiple of 16 bytes (4 `float32` or `int32` values), which is the alignment used in HLSL and glsl shader languages, and the underlying GPU hardware presumably.
 Look for error messages on the output from the gosl run.
 This ensures that direct byte-wise copies of data between CPU and GPU will be successful.
 The fact that `gosl` operates directly on the original CPU-side Go code uniquely enables it to perform these alignment checks, which are otherwise a major source of difficult-to-diagnose bugs.

 You can safely ignore warnings of the form: `warning: Linking compute stage: Entry point not found` for any generated `.hlsl` files that serve only as includes to other files.